 Lymphoma means cancer of the lymphatic system.

 There are 2 main types of lymphoma.
-They are called Hodgkin lymphoma and non Hodgkin lymphoma.
+They are called Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).

 Hodgkin lymphoma was named after the doctor who first recognised it.
 It used to be called Hodgkin's disease.

-Hodgkin lymphomas have a particular appearance under the microscope and contain cells called Reed-Sternberg cells.
-Non Hodgkin lymphomas look different under the microscope and do not contain Reed-Sternberg cells.
+Hodgkin lymphoma has a particular appearance under the microscope and contains cells called Reed-Sternberg cells.
+NHL looks different under the microscope and does not contain Reed-Sternberg cells.

-It is important that doctors can tell the difference between Hodgkin and non Hodgkin lymphomas.
-They are two different diseases.
-And although they are very similar in many ways, the treatment for them is not quite the same.
+It is important that doctors can tell the difference between Hodgkin lymphoma and NHL.
+They are two different diseases and the treatment for them is not the same.

-There are more than 60 different types of non Hodgkin lymphoma.
+There are more than 60 different types of NHL.
 They can behave in very different ways.
 Your doctor or specialist nurse will tell you about the type you have.

 If you have lymphoma, some of your white blood cells (lymphocytes) divide abnormally.